 The University monitors student data upon any protected characteristic which they may share.
 We use this information to ensure the right support is in place for all students to thrive academically and personally.
 However, students can choose not to disclose.

 As a result of the information gathered, we are able to direct our equality activities appropriately and evidence progress made.
 The data gathered from students with regard to their protected characteristics informs the annual Student Equality Report which, in turn, informs the Mainstreaming Equality Report, a statutory requirement of the Equality Act 2010 (Specific (Equality) Duties (Scotland) Regulations 2012.

 Liberation and equality

 Stirling Students’ Union has strong and vibrant liberation movement focused on spreading equal opportunities throughout the University and the wider community.

 Stirling Students’ Union takes its role as a champion for equality very seriously, everything that it does as a Union is bound by its Equal Opportunities statement and is accredited as a Zero Tolerance Union actively challenging sexual harassment within our society.

 All liberation groups are free and welcome all, they run campaigns, social events, training sessions and much more.
 The President of the Students’ Union is a member of the University’s Equality Steering Group

-Age, Gender, Disability, Race, Religion & Belief, Sex, Sexual Orientation.
+Age, Gender, Disability, Race, Religion and Belief, Sex, Sexual Orientation.
 (Data on gender reassignment, marriage/civil partnership, pregnancy/maternity is not currently collected by the university.)